Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

  Your file has been sent to the World Trade Security Organization to obtain the Permission to pledge not to provide financial resources to militant groups.

  * * Pay $640 to create a global contract and commitment category and receive an international safe trade code along with the supervision of a security supervisor.
+   * Pay 200 dollars to create and register a business card.

 #